yvvijay121/StatisticsNotes/content/Unusual Features of a Quantitative Distribution.md

+---
-# Unusual Features of a Quantitative Distribution
+title: Unusual Features of a Quantitative Distribution
+---
 Distributions can have many unusual features, which can affect descriptions and generalizations of the distributions.

 ## Outliers